 Ancestors returned home from State Ethnographic Collections, Saxony

-In a handover ceremony hosted by the Grassi Museum in Leipzig, Germany six ancestors were returned to their Traditional Custodians and Australian Government representatives.
-First Nations representatives Gannagal, Worimi, Awabakal and Mutthi Mutthi Country in New South Wales travelled to Germany to receive their respective ancestors and accompany them home and one ancestor will be returned under stewardship of the Australian Government to be cared for closer to home.
+In a handover ceremony hosted by the Grassi Museum in Leipzig, Germany five ancestors were returned to their Traditional Custodians.
+First Nations representatives from the Gannagal, Worimi, Awabakal and Mutthi Mutthi communities in New South Wales travelled to Germany to receive their respective ancestors and accompany them home.
+One ancestor was returned under stewardship of the Australian Government to be closer to home.

-“It is important that our ancestors are returned and buried on their traditional lands by their people in accordance with Aboriginal lore and customs.
-Repatriating our ancestors and being part of this process is helping to retain our culture, bringing healing and justice to the unjust treatment of our people since colonisation” said Rowena Welsh, Gannagal representative.
+The significance of returning ancestors to Country was a shared sentiment by the delegation.
+'It is important that our ancestors are returned and buried on their traditional lands by their people in accordance with Aboriginal lore and customs.
+Repatriating our ancestors and being part of this process is helping to retain our culture, bringing healing and justice to the unjust treatment of our people since colonisation' said Rowena Welsh, Gannagal representative.

 The State Ethnographic Collections of Saxony acknowledged that the repatriation of ancestors is central to how they operate which includes adhering to an ethic of mindfulness and respect.
 This means prioritising the needs and concerns of the Traditional Custodians and forming new relationships.
 Included in this approach is the acceptance of historical responsibility towards the descendants of communities affected by colonial violence.